← Notes

 The deck is the problem.

-The pattern is consistent enough now that we will write it down.
+The pattern is consistent enough to write down.

 A company gets serious about AI.
 A senior person, often new in seat, commissions a strategy.
 The strategy comes back as a forty-page deck.
 The deck identifies twenty initiatives, scored on a 2x2, with a recommended portfolio of six.
 Sponsors are named.
 Owners are not.